-Here’s a closeup of the completed sleeve.
-The pleats are held in place by two bands of double piping that are hand sewn in place.
 To make the double piping I machine sewed the cord into one side of my bias and hand sewed it into the other, then pressed the bias in half and attached it through all the layers.
 In my sample below I didn’t bother to put the machine stitching on the under side, but on the dress the machine stitching is not visible.

 Before the piping was added, the pleats were machine basted in place.
 My machine basting wasn’t exactly where the piping ended up, so I removed the basting anywhere it showed.

 Backing up some more in the process, below is one of the sleeves with the pleats pinned in place.
 I did this while the sleeves were flat, before I sewed up the inseams.

 There’s no pattern for the pleats… it was just a matter of knowing what dimensions I wanted to end up with for my top edge and bicep and then eyeballing it.
 The pleats vary in depth on the inside, even though the outside is pretty even at ¼”.
 Part of this is due to the fact that the pleats have to angle in order to create an armsceye that keeps a curve up in the middle.
 Figuring it out is a great mind puzzle!

 Below is the sleve before being pleated, etc. Between being over a yard high and also being cut on the bias you can see why each sleeve takes a yard of fabric!